Deploy HA-Proxy for vSphere with Tanzu

 A useful tip to test HA-Proxy is to connect to the FQDN of the HA-Proxy on the management network using port 5556, and /v2 as the path.
 You should get prompted for HA-Proxy login credentials, but if it is all working you should observe a message similar to the following:

-At this point, the HA Proxy has been deployed and our environment should look something like this.
+All going well, at this point, the HA Proxy has been deployed and our environment should look something like this.